PataphysicalSociety/soupault.app/site/tips-and-tricks/faq.md

 <h3 id="processor-mode">Do I need to change my website to start using soupault?</h3>

 Not necessarily.
 With many other website generators, you need to create a theme/template in their own format to start using them.
-However, soupault can work also as an HTML processor for existing websites, so it's much easier to give it a try.
+However, soupault can also work as an HTML processor, so you can try out its functionality on an existing website or use it in conjunction with a HTML generator.

 <h3 id="html-processor">Is soupault just an HTML processor?</h3>